awesome-soft/awesome-devops/README.md

 * [Postman](https://www.getpostman.com/) - Postman is the only complete API development environment, for API developers, used by more than 5 million developers and 100000 companies worldwide.
 * [Charles](https://www.charlesproxy.com/) - Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
 * [AWS Api Gateway](https://aws.amazon.com/api-gateway/) - Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+## Storage
+* [OwnCloud](https://owncloud.org/) - The leading OpenSource Cloud Collaboration Platform, free and open-source.
+* [Dropbox](https://www.dropbox.com/) - Dropbox is a home for all your work.
+You can store and share files, collaborate on projects.

 ## Monitor
 * [Zabbix](https://www.zabbix.com/) - Zabbix is a mature and effortless enterprise-class open source monitoring solution for network monitoring and application monitoring of millions of metrics.